erik-ringen/cfr/paper_data/readme.txt

 -Hagino_2016
 	data are quite poor: no error given, data are total weight over 6 days, either children or adults have zero returns in every item.
 Seems to suggest that children and adults hunt different things, more than difference in efficiency/success

+-Walker_2002 fig1_a and b
+	average adult return separate by decade of data collection fig 2b has same data as 2a, but for connected individual across decades.
+Subsetting to age<20 hides the connections, of course.
+Average adult values calculated for the whole sample